alensiljak/wiki-on-node/public/index.md

 Links to [other documents](other) are available.

+You can also have documents in subdirectories, such as [this](subdirectory) one.

 # Harp

 Harp offers templating system using EJS and Jade.
 It supports content written in Markdown.
 Offers basic authentication for site protection.